Mediatek-Cloud/mcs-resources/content/en/api_references/get_user_token.md

 authorization: `Basic {app key: app secret}.base64'd`

-After you get the AppId and AppSecret, you have to encode the string `appId:appSecret` to get the authorization code.
+After you get the AppId and AppSecret, you have to encode the string `appId:appSecret` using base 64 to get the authorization code.

 You can use the following link to do the encoding: https://www.base64encode.org/

-For example, you encode the following string using base 64: `AuMgS2MPK5Z6nqWhVsyV:o1uBjWTzuqbaMnQzSmDp7UhR6M33NOhb5XL0b1YK`
+For example, you encode the following string using base 64: `BuMgS2MPK5Z6nqWhVsyV:o1uBjWTzuqbaMnQzSmDp5UhR6M33NOhb3YL0b1YK`

-and you will get `QXVNZ1MyTVBLNVo2bnFXaFZzeVY6bzF1QmpXVHp1cWJhTW5RelNtRHA3VWhSNk0zM05PaGI1WEwwYjFZSw==`
+and you will get `QnVNZ1MyTVBLNVo2bnFXaFZzeVY6bzF1QmpXVHp1cWJhTW5RelNtRHA1VWhSNk0zM05PaGIzWUwwYjFZSw==`

 ### Return format